0xAX/linux-insides/Booting/linux-bootstrap-4.md

 Conclusion
 --------------------------------------------------------------------------------

-This is the end of the fourth part of the linux kernel booting process.
+This is the end of the fourth part of the Linux kernel booting process.
 If you have any questions or suggestions, ping me on twitter [0xAX](https://twitter.com/0xAX), drop me an [email](mailto:anotherworldofworld@gmail.com) or just create an [issue](https://github.com/0xAX/linux-insides/issues/new).

 In the next part, we will learn about many things, including how kernel decompression works.